AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### How are user entitlements (free vs premium) handled?

 Entitlements follow the user’s Adobe account subscription: free accounts have limited templates, assets, and generative features; premium accounts have broader access and higher limits.
 Your app can supply premium access or let users sign in with their own Adobe account.
+If you need a different entitlements model for your users, work with your Adobe partner.

 ### Can I control which templates are shown to users?